-When the marked length spectra of $g_1$ and $g_2$ are not proportional, the metric entropies of the equilibrium states used for constructions in Theorem \ref{theorem,MeasureMaxEntropy} strictly monotone decreases to the metric entropy of $m_+$ which is the topologicial entropy $h_{top}(\phi^{g_1}, \mathcal{M}(g_1,g_2))$ (see Corollary \ref{cor,dichotomyEntropy}).
+When the marked length spectra of $g_1$ and $g_2$ are not proportional, the metric entropies of the equilibrium states used for constructions in Theorem \ref{theorem,MeasureMaxEntropy} strictly monotonically decrease to the metric entropy of $m_+$, which is the topological entropy $h_{top}(\phi^{g_1}, \mathcal{M}(g_1,g_2))$ (see Corollary \ref{cor,dichotomyEntropy}).

 When $g_1,g_2$ are hyperbolic metrics on a closed surface representing distinct points in the Teichmüller space $\mathcal{T}(S)$, a maximally stretched measure can be given by a \emph{measured lamination}.
-A \emph{measured lamination}\footnote{This definition differs from the more standard presentation commonly used in the Teich\-müller theory community (see for example \cite{Bon88}).
-But it serves the topics of this note better.} on $(S, g_1)$ is a geodesic lamination that possesses a $\phi^{g_1}$-invariant reflexive \footnote{a measure $m$ on $S^{g_1}M$ is reflexive if $\iota^*m=m$, where $\iota:S^{g_1}M \to S^{g_1}M$ is the involution given by $\iota(v)=-v$. } probability measure: the projection of the full support of this invariant measure onto $S$ is the underlying geodesic lamination.
+A \emph{measured lamination}\footnote{This definition differs from the more standard presentation commonly used in the Teich\-müller theory community (see, for example, \cite{Bon88}).
+But it serves the topics of this note better.} on $(S, g_1)$ is a geodesic lamination that possesses a $\phi^{g_1}$-invariant reflexive \footnote{A measure $m$ on $S^{g_1}M$ is reflexive if $\iota^*m=m$, where $\iota:S^{g_1}M \to S^{g_1}M$ is the involution given by $\iota(v)=-v$. } probability measure: the projection of the full support of this invariant measure onto $S$ is the underlying geodesic lamination.
 We will often drop the distinction in notation between a lamination with measure and the measure itself.

 Measured geodesic laminations have zero metric entropies (see \cite[Lemma 2.3.5]{Na03}).
 As a consequence, the topological entropy $h_{top}(\phi^{g_1}, \mathcal{M}(g_1,g_2))$ is zero in this case.
 One might then naively expect, for all metrics $g_1,g_2$ in $R^-(M)$ with non-proportional marked length spectra, the topological entropy $h_{top}(\phi^{g_1}, \mathcal{M}(g_1,g_2))$ also equals zero.
 This is however not always the case.
-In later Section \ref{section,BLM}, we give an example of $g_1,g_2$ in $R^-(M)$ with non-proportional marked length spectra and maximally stretched measures supported on the Mather set $\mathcal{M}(g_1,g_2))$ with positive metric entropy (see Example \ref{MatherNotLamination}).
+Later, in Section \ref{section,BLM}, we give an example of $g_1,g_2$ in $R^-(M)$ with non-proportional marked length spectra and maximally stretched measures supported on the Mather set $\mathcal{M}(g_1,g_2)$ with positive metric entropy (see Example \ref{MatherNotLamination}).